pythonarcade/arcade/doc/programming_guide/gui/style.rst

     # Styles are dictionaries of UIStyle objects
     new_style = {
-        # provide a style for each widget state
+        # You should provide a style for each widget state
         "normal": UIFlatButton.UIStyle(), # use default values for `normal` state "hover": UIFlatButton.UIStyle(
             font_color=arcade.color.BLACK,